 The world of transport writing is such that most of us who do it have a degree of cynicism about us.
 There’s only so many times you can watch a government u-turn over rail franchising policy, or hear about a “new” transport investment which has already been announced several times before, or witness the launch of a feasibility study into something that has already been implemented extensively in other countries around the world, before you get slightly less positive than you might like to be.

-And I knew that before long someone, instead of suggesting a good subject for the beauty of transport, would instead suggest that I look at the opposite.
-But on the grounds that you can learn as much from bad practice as you can from good, and that even the ugly bits of transport sometimes have interesting histories, I present the first in an occasional series of “beastly transport”, celebrating the dismal, the dirty, the scary, the uncomfortable, the incomprehensible, and the pointless.
-For the first in the series, it’s a trip to the seaside, and Bishopstone railway station in East Sussex, UK.
+And I knew that before long someone, instead of suggesting a beautiful subject for The Beauty of Transport, would instead suggest that I look at the opposite.
+So it’s time for a trip to the seaside, and Bishopstone railway station in East Sussex, UK.

 Says a friend: “Visually, it always reminds me of a World War 2 submachine gun nest on a Normandy cliff.
 The ambience is even worse – and that’s being nice about it.”